fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 Let's go over the main principles of how an application works once more.

 <!-- Kun sovellus käynnistyy, suoritetaan komponentin _App_-koodi, joka luo [useState](https://reactjs.org/docs/hooks-reference.html#usestate)-hookin avulla sovellukselle laskurin tilan _counter_.
 Komponentti renderöi laskimen alkuarvon 0 näyttävän komponentin _Display_ sekä kolme _Button_-komponenttia, joille se asettaa laskurin tilaa muuttavat tapahtumankäsittelijät. -->
 When the application starts, the code in _App_ is executed.
-This code uses an [useState](https://reactjs.org/docs/hooks-reference.html#usestate) - hook to create the application state - value of the counter _counter_.
+This code uses a [useState](https://reactjs.org/docs/hooks-reference.html#usestate) - hook to create the application state - value of the counter _counter_.
 The component renders the _Display_ component.
 It displays the counter's value (0), and three _Button_ components.
 The buttons have event handlers, which are used to change the state of the counter.

 <!-- Kun jotain napeista painetaan, suoritetaan vastaava tapahtumankäsittelijä.
 Tapahtumankäsittelijä muuttaa komponentin _App_ tilaa funktion _setCounter_ avulla. **Tilaa muuttavan funktion kutsuminen aiheuttaa komponentin uudelleenrenderöitymisen.**  -->